jy0205/Pyramid-Flow/README.md

 * `COMING SOON` ⚡️⚡️⚡️ Training code for both the Video VAE and DiT; New model checkpoints trained from scratch.

   > We are training Pyramid Flow from scratch to fix human structure issues related to the currently adopted SD3 initialization and hope to release it in the next few days.
-* `2024.10.13`  ✨✨✨ [Multi-GPU inference](https://github.com/jy0205/Pyramid-Flow/blob/main/inference_multigpu.py) and [CPU offloading](https://github.com/jy0205/Pyramid-Flow/pull/23) are supported, enabling use with **less than 12GB** GPU memory.
-The [Multi-GPU inference](https://github.com/jy0205/Pyramid-Flow/blob/main/inference_multigpu.py) can save the memory usage of each GPU and greatly reduce the inference time.
-For example, It only needs 2.5 min to generate a 5s, 768p, 24fps video when using 4 A100 for inference (versus 5.6 min in one A100).
+* `2024.10.13`  ✨✨✨ [Multi-GPU inference](https://github.com/jy0205/Pyramid-Flow/blob/main/inference_multigpu.py) and [CPU offloading](https://github.com/jy0205/Pyramid-Flow/pull/23) are supported, allowing use with **less than 12GB** of GPU memory and great speedup on multiple GPUs (only 2.5 minutes to generate a 5s, 768p, 24fps video on 4 A100 GPUs).
 * `2024.10.11`  🤗🤗🤗 [Hugging Face demo](https://huggingface.co/spaces/Pyramid-Flow/pyramid-flow) is available.
 Thanks [@multimodalart](https://huggingface.co/multimodalart) for the commit!
 * `2024.10.10`  🚀🚀🚀 We release the [technical report](https://arxiv.org/abs/2410.05954), [project page](https://pyramid-flow.github.io) and [model checkpoint](https://huggingface.co/rain1011/pyramid-flow-sd3) of Pyramid Flow.